 Ukraine/Russia

-2) How to implement it.
 Clues from history for today’s decision-makers.
 It’s noted: “The Korean Armistice, which concluded despite opposition from Secretary of State Dulles, South Korean President Syngman Rhee, and also within Eisenhower’s party.”
 And by Stephen E. Ambrose, Eisenhower’s biographer, that bringing about the armistice was “the greatest achievement of the administration”.
 How was the agreement reached with the North?
 How strong was Eisenhower’s personal conviction, and how was internal resistance overcome?
-What happened to South Korea’s President, and what would this imply today for Zelensky?

 Diplomacy in March/April 2022 – a full chronology (video)